ongaroleandro/autonomous-mobile-robot/README.md

     - {name: obstacle_layer, type: "costmap_2d::VoxelLayer"}
     - {name: inflation_layer, type: "costmap_2d::InflationLayer"}
 ```
+The local costmap also has 2 general costmap_2D parameters which are specific to it.
+The `global_frame` for the local costmap is `odom` frame.
+The local costmap is a rolling window.

+As with the `global_costmap_params.yaml` file, the paramaters for the three different layers for the local costmap are already specified in the `costmap_common_params.yaml` file and not need to be repeated in this file.

 ### Base Local Planner configuration
 The local planner uses the Dynamic Window Approach (DWA) to navigate.
 For DWA to work, we need to give it the limits of our robot.
 That is the min and max velocities and accelerations.